browserengineering/book/book/reflow.md

 large web page (like this one), what percentage of the phase 1A layout is spent handling inline layouts?

+*Debugging*: It's easy to make a mistake implementing this incremental layout stuff.
+And a mistake, like our mistake with heights, just means the page looks wrong.
+Add a "debug mode" to your web browser.
+When run in debug mode, your browser should do *both* incremental layout and a full, from-scratch layout, and compare the two trees to make sure every width, height, and position matches up.
+Fix any mismatches.

 *Display list*: What's slow about display lists?
 Use a profiler, or an extension to the `Timer` class, to figure out which layout object's `draw` method is slow, and fix it.

+*Hover*: Add support for the `:hover` CSS selector, which selects whatever element the cursor is currently over.
+You can bind to the `<Motion>` event to get callbacks every time the mouse moves.

 *setAttribute*: Add support for the `setAttribute` method in JavaScript.
 Note that this method can be used to change the `id`,